 Such is the natural delusion caused by authorized dogmas of faith.
-Such is the deadly consequence of ecclesiastical creedism.
-Jesus taught nothing of it.
+Such is the deadly consequence Jesus taught nothing of of ecclesiastical creedism. it.
 His was a religion of love, truth, righteousness.
-His only aim was to elevate and ameliorate mankind.
-His only sword was love-his only persecution, persuasion.
-Were he here to-day who could believe he would for a single moment sanction the authority of conflicting creeds?
-It overthrows one's faith in the absoluteness of his power and supremacy to see how, for fifteen hundred years, his self-styled professors and devotees have grossly perverted his teachings and yet through it all his silence has been unbroken.
+His only aim was to elevate and ameliorate man-His only sword was love-his only persecukind. tion, persuasion.
+Were he here to-day who could believe he would for a single moment sanction the authority of conflicting creeds ?
+It overthrows one's faith in the absoluteness of his power and supremacy to see how, for fifteen hundred years, his self-styled professors and devotees have grossly perverted his teachings and vet through it all his silence has been unbroken.